Solihull: Road

 A number of main roads pass through Solihull including the A41 Birmingham to Warwick road and the A34 Birmingham to Stratford road: the A34 becomes the commercial centre of Shirley, making for a busy town-centre feel along the main road.

 The M42 and the M40 both pass through the outskirts of the borough of Solihull, providing very rapid links to Oxford and London in the South East, and to the rest of the motorway network surrounding the West Midlands region.
 The M42 opens up to the M5, providing links to Cheltenham, the West Country and South West England.

 Rail

 Solihull railway station is on the former Great Western Railway line to London Paddington although trains now run along the Chiltern Main Line terminating at London Marylebone.

 Other railway links are provided on the West Coast Main Line, as Birmingham International railway station lies within the borough's boundaries and offers frequent express connections to London.
 Express train services through Solihull are now run by Chiltern Railways and local services by West Midlands Railway.
 Cross Country trains pass through the station but no longer stop here.

+Since 2023 the luxury train Midland Pullman - an HST set operated by Locomotive Services Ltd repainted in replica Blue Pullman livery - runs tours from Solihull along the Settle to Carlisle railway.

 Solihull will be served by a HS2 interchange station if the project is approved, putting London just 38 minutes away by train.